Simple-Efficient/Tool-Factory/README.md

 We sincerely thank the developers and contributors of the above works, as these cutting-edge projects have provided valuable ideas and technical foundations for ToolFactory.

+## 🌟 Join Us!

+We're looking for collaborators to help us revolutionize ToolFactory.
+If you have any questions, encounter bugs, or would like to collaborate on development, please feel free to contact us!

+1. Submit an issue directly on GitHub.
+2. Help refine, optimize and expand our framework.
+3. Contact us via email at zhangyufei08@meituan.com or gjyin@outlook.com.

 ## Contributors
 - [Zhongni Hou](https://github.com/houzhongni) - LLM Algorithm Engineer @ Meituan
 - [Hannan Bai](https://github.com/dqtcyh) - Algorithm Intern @ Meituan